 As an international student, you may be used to eating meals at home, but now that you have arrived to study in the USA, you will most likely eat your meals in the college dining hall where traditional American cuisine is served.
 So, you may be wondering, what will you eat every day – and just what is American food and cuisine?

 This guide to American dishes will help you feel more comfortable using your college meal plan and choosing foods you will enjoy.

-What is American food and cuisine?
+What Is American Food and Cuisine?

-Here are some common American dishes you might find in your campus dining hall.
+Here are some common American dishes you may find in your campus dining hall.
 We have listed them by the meal when you are most likely to eat them, but you might see many of these foods at any time of day.

 Cold cereal – Most dining halls have a cereal bar where you can choose from several grain-based cereals.
 Usually these are eaten with milk.
 (Some are high in sugar, so choose wisely!)

 Oatmeal – Warm oats, sometimes served with fruit, brown sugar, or honey, make a warming meal for winter days.